 \subsection{Single Task \& Layer Level Sharing CVR}

-The left part of Fig.\ref{fig.main2} presents a typical single task CVR model architecture, DLRM \cite{naumov2019deep} The first layer is an embedding layer for input features, while the second layer is a feature-cross layer that initially involves a Kronecker product of the embedding layer, and then it concatenates the original embedding layer to form the final input features.
-The following layers are multi-layer perceptrons(MLPs) comprising of a sequence of fully connected (FC) layers, while the output is obtained via a sigmoid operation.
-For this paper, this architecture represents the single-task CVR baseline.

-The middle part of Fig.\ref{fig.main2} illustrates a classic implementation of layer level-sharing CVR architecture based on the DLRM model.
-The CVR task shares the embedding layer with the CTR task, and thus the fundamental representation of the features (user id, gender, item tag, etc.) learned by the CTR task, can be fully shared to compute the CVR score by feed-forward propagation within the network.
+Fig.\ref{fig.main2} presents a typical single task CVR and a layer level sharing CVR architecture.
+The left part illustrates DLRM \cite{naumov2019deep}, which for this paper represents the single-task baseline.
+The first layer is an embedding layer for input features, while the second layer is a feature-cross layer that initially involves a Kronecker product of the embedding layer, and then it concatenates the original embedding layer to form the final input features.
+The following layers are multi-layer perceptrons (MLPs) comprising of a sequence of fully connected (FC) layers, while the output is obtained via a sigmoid operation.
+The right part of Fig.\ref{fig.main2} illustrates a classic layer level-sharing implementation.
+The CVR task shares the embedding layer with the CTR task, and thus the fundamental representation of the features (user id, user age, gender, item id, item category, etc.) learned by the CTR task, can be fully shared to compute the CVR score by feed-forward propagation within the network.
 The remaining layers are not shared.

 As mentioned above, ESMM series algorithms and MMOE series algorithms are different implementations of the layer-level sharing method.
-It should be emphasized that the connection-level CVR sharing is a totally different research paradigm at the granularity of sharing compared with the existing layer-level CVR sharing methods, which means that we don't have to compare it with all the mentioned layer-level sharing algorithm Variants.
-For simplicity, we choose this most commonly used architecture shown in model (b) as the multi-task CVR baseline model for this paper.
+It should be emphasized that the connection-level CVR sharing is a totally different research paradigm at the granularity of sharing compared with the existing layer-level CVR sharing methods, which means that we don't have to compare it with all the mentioned layer-level sharing algorithm variants.
+For simplicity, we choose this most commonly used architecture as the multi-task CVR baseline model for this paper.